 Master of Arts in Applied Theatre

-Format: On Campus
+Format: On Campus Request Info

 Application Deadlines

-• Fall 2024 Regular Deadline: Pending
+• Fall 2026 Regular Deadline: May 21, 2026

 The MA in Applied Theatre degree program, the first program of its kind in the United States, uses theatre as a medium for education, community development, and the pursuit of social justice.
 The goal of the program is to educate scholar practitioners to become future leaders in the field of applied theatre.
 Applied Theatre involves the use of theatre and drama in a wide variety of nontraditional contexts and venues, such as in teaching, the justice system, health care, the political arena, community development, museums, and social service agencies.